 A lead director should have all key competencies of an effective board member to lead and influence individuals.
 A good leader sets the direction for others and supports the outcomes through influence.

 A board member should be able to read financial statements.
 It is vital for making grounded decisions for the financial health of your organization and ensuring effective resource usage.
-At the board meeting, four key financial statements are usually reviewed:
+At the annual board of directors meeting, four key financial statements are usually reviewed:

 - Balance sheet